Birthgap — global fertility and the timing of parenthood

 Global average (2024): 39.1%

-Greece's Birthgap Retirement Indicator (BRI) reached 54.9% in 2023, reflecting an increase of 2.8 percentage points from 2022.
-This upward trend has continued over the last five years, with the 2019–2023 average standing at 50.4%.
-Compared to the 1990s average of 14.5%, the BRI has grown by approximately 40.4 percentage points.
-Despite this rise, Greece holds the lowest BRI score globally, ranking 35th out of 35 countries.
+Greece’s Birthgap Retirement Indicator (BRI) reached 54.9% in 2023, marking a 2.8 percentage point increase from 2022.
+The indicator has been on an upward trend over the last five years, with the average between 2019 and 2023 at 50.4%.
+Compared to the 1990s average of 14.5%, this represents a rise of approximately 40.4 percentage points.
+Despite these gains, Greece holds the lowest BRI value among 35 countries globally.

 Birthgap Retirement Indicator (BRI) over the decades